mmseitz/ABCD_Early_Psychosis_Detection/Docs/Demographics_and_Env.md

 Highest level of parental education has been simplified into three categories: High School Education (meaning that the parents completed high school or less), college (meaning that the parents completed some or all of college, but not beyond a bachelor's degree), post-grad (meaning that the parents completed at least some education beyond a bachelor's degree)

+Sex has been coded as male = 1, female = 2

 ### Mental Health Summary Score